 What is CBE?

 Competency-based education (CBE) is, as its name suggests, learning based on developing and demonstrating competence, so prioritizing what a student can do over how much time they put in.
-Southern New Hampshire University’s College for America (CfA) competency-based curriculum is made up of real world projects which count toward skills-based “goals.”
-CfA blends academic content with the soft skills and core competencies that employers are looking for.
+Southern New Hampshire University’s direct assessment competency-based curriculum is made up of real world projects which count toward skills-based “goals.”
+The program blends academic content with the soft skills and core competencies that employers are looking for.

 This is a major shift from traditional degrees and credentials, which mostly rely on time-based measurements like credit hours, courses, and semesters.
 But a growing number of universities are adapting existing degree programs to the CBE model or building original CBE degree programs from the ground up.